 Calibration is another care issue when it comes to scales.
-A scale cannot be accurate indefinitely; they must be rechecked for accuracy.
+A scale cannot be accurate indefinitely; it must be rechecked for accuracy.
 There are weight sets available that allow users to calibrate the scale themselves or the scales can be calibrated by hiring a professional to calibrate them on site.

-Class 1 provides the greatest precision and is used for calibrating high precision analytical balances.
+Class 1: provides the greatest precision and is used for calibrating high-precision analytical balances.